elanmed/tree.nvim/README.md

 #### `<Plug>TreeCopy`

-Copy the file or directory under the cursor to a destination:
+Copy the file or directory under the cursor or visual selection to a destination:

 - Trigger the `User TreeCopy` autocommand after copying
 - Refresh the tree (`TreeRefresh`)